sarabeier/genomic.traits/scripts_phylogenetic.signal.md

 ## Mantel correlograms

-We computed phylogenetic Mantel correlograms similar as detailed elsewhere (Diniz-Filho et al. 2010, Dini-Andreote et al. 2014) to test for significant positive correlations between phylogenetic distances and trait distances at the following phylogenetic distance classes: 0-0.25 / 0.25-0.5 / 0.5-0.75 / 0.75-1 / 1-1.5 / 1.5-2 / 2-2.5/ 2.5-3.
-The Mantel correlations were tested via the Spearman rank-order correlation as it was not possible to obtain normal distributed trait values in all cases.
+We computed phylogenetic Mantel correlograms similar as detailed elsewhere (Diniz-Filho et al. 2010, Dini-Andreote et al. 2015) to test for significant positive correlations between phylogenetic distances and trait distances at the following phylogenetic distance classes: 0-0.25 / 0.25-0.5 / 0.5-0.75 / 0.75-1 / 1-1.5 / 1.5-2 / 2-2.5/ 2.5-3.
 For the calculation of Mantel correlograms, the dataset was reduced to 10000 randomly selected genomes in order to reduce computation time and memory demand.
 The Mantel correlations were tested via the Spearman rank-order correlation as it was not possible to obtain normal distributed trait values in all cases.
-For the calculation of Mantel correlograms, the dataset was reduced to 10000 randomly selected genomes in order to reduce computation time and memory demand.
 For all analyses except for the trait RRN, the phylogeny of the prokaryotic PICRUSt2 default phylogenetic tree (Douglas et a.
 2020: pro_ref.tre) was used to infer phylogenetic signals of genomic traits among the PICRUSt2 reference genomes.
 To infer phylogenetic signals for RRN we used the trait table available via [rrnDB](https://rrndb.umms.med.umich.edu/) and a phylogenetic tree that was computed from the corresponding 16s rRNA gene sequence data.

 ```R